AseptSoft Core Documentation

 Configuration buttons

-Colored buttons for each configuration — click to apply the configuration to all valves in the module at once
+Colored buttons for each configuration — click to apply the configuration to all items in the module at once

 ⚡ Quick Actions